Older Persons Mental Health

 Older people are less likely to talk about their mental health.

 Some older people with depression or anxiety may not require a hospital stay.
-Murray Street Clinic can be a good alternative.
+Mind Hub Courses & Programs can be a good alternative.

 The person may be able to participate in a group therapy program whilst continuing to live at home.
 The programs aim to provide support to maintain good physical and mental health.